sommaalessandra/IntelliFlowTwin/mobilityvenv/README.md

 ```
 ### Operational Workflow

-The emulator operates in two stages, detailed in two separate functions:
+The emulator operates in two stages, both interacting with the FIWARE IoT Agent.
+The stages are detailed in two separate functions:

 <figure align="center">
 <img